tmizu23/mapproxy_plugin/README.md

 MapProxy is installed by virtualenv, so your python enviroment is not polluted.

-Usage (Now testing, so manualy install)
+Usage (Now testing, so please install manually)
 ------
 0. Download source from https://github.com/tmizu23/mapproxy_plugin/archive/master.zip
-1. Unzip and put it to QGIS plugin directory (.qgis2/python/plugins/)
+1. Unzip and rename to "mapproxy_plugin".
+Then put it to QGIS plugin directory ($HOME/.qgis2/python/plugins/)
 2. Run QGIS (>=2.0)
 3. Activate MapProxy Plugin from QGIS Plugin Menu
 4. Install MapProxy from QGIS Plugin Menu --> MapProxy plugin.
 This install needs only one time.